-Multiple Periodic Stats Loggers can be created to log different statistics or to create a log at different intervals (such as logging cumulative operations statistics every hour).
+Multiple Periodic Stats Loggers can be created to log different statistics, view historical information about gauges, or to create a log at different intervals (such as logging cumulative operations statistics every hour).
 To create a new log, use the existing Stats Logger as a template to get reasonable settings, including rotation and retention policy.

-- 1. Run desconfig by repeating steps 1-3 in To Enable the Periodic Stats Logger. - 2.
+- 1. Run dsconfig by repeating steps 1-3 in To Enable the Stats Logger. - 2.
 From the Plugin management menu, enter the number to create a new plug-in. - 3.
-From the How to Create a New Plugin menu, enter t to use an existing plug-in as a template. - 4.
+From the Create a New Periodic Stats Logger Plugin menu, enter t to use an existing plugin as a template. - 4.
 Enter the number corresponding to the existing stats logger as a template. - 5.
 Next, enter a descriptive name for the new stats logger.
 For this example, type Stats Logger-10s. - 6.
 Enter the log file path to the file.
 For this example, type logs/dsstats2.csv. - 7.
-On the Periodic Stats Logger Plugin menu, make any other change to your logger.
+On the menu, make any other change to the logger.
 For this example, change the log-interval to 10s, and the suppress-if-idle to false.
 When finished, enter f to save and apply the configuration. - 8.
 You should now see two loggers dsstats.csv and dsstats2.csv in the logs directory.

-Adding Custom Logged Statistics to the Periodic Stats Logger
+Adding Custom Logged Statistics to a Periodic Stats Logger

-You can add custom statistics based on any attribute in any entry under cn=monitor using the Custom Logged Stats object.
+Add custom statistics based on any attribute in any entry under cn=monitor using the Custom Logged Stats object.
 This configuration object provides powerful controls for how monitor attributes are written to the log.
 For example, you can extract a value from a monitor attribute using a regular expression.
 Newly created Custom Logged Stats will automatically be included in the Periodic Stats Logger output.